NeilWJames/simple-taxonomy-refreshed/readme.txt

 Requires at least: 4.8
 Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 1.3.0
+Stable tag: 2.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WordPress provides a simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.
+This plugin provides a no-code facility to manage your taxonomies - either by defining your own or by adding additional function to existing ones.

 == Description ==

-WordPress provides a simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.

 Supports adding one or more taxonomies (either hierarchical or tag) to any objects registered on your installation.